Qiskit/qiskit/CONTRIBUTING.md

 ### Testing the C API

 The C API test suite is located at `test/c/`.
-It is built and run using `cmake` and `ctest` which can be triggered simply via:
+This is a CMake project and uses CMake's `ctest` runner.
+To build and run the tests, use the `ctest` recipe in the top-level `Makefile`, which you can run with

 ```bash
 make ctest
 ```